georgebrock/javascript-features/README.md

           }
         };

+    When the init function is called on DOM ready, the whole document will be passed as context.

 ## Testing ##

 The `JavascriptFeatures::TestCase` class is used by the gem to test it's own JavaScript.
 If you want to test your JavaScript within a minimal HTML page that is isolated from your application then you might also want to use this in you applications.
 Of course, just because your JavaScript works with a minimal doesn't mean you application's markup hasn't changed and introduced a regression.
 In most cases it's probably more sensible to test your JavaScript in the context of a real page in your application with something like [HolyGrail](https://github.com/georgebrock/holygrail) or [Selenium](http://seleniumhq.org/).